Zanthoxylem/SucroX/README.md

-# 🌱 SucroX – Sugarcane Crossing Assistant
+#  SucroX – Sugarcane Crossing Tool

-SucroX is a PyQt5 desktop application that helps sugarcane breeders manage tassel surveys, generate crossing combinations, enforce crossing rules, and keep track of daily crosses.
+SucroX is a PyQt5 desktop application that helps sugarcane breeders manage tassel surveys, generate crossing combinations, and keep track of daily crosses.
 It integrates **phenotypic datasets** (Photoperiod, CrossingDataset, GV traits, Kinship/AMAT) into a single streamlined workflow.

 ---

-## ✨ Features
+##  Features

 - **Tassel Survey**
   - Record flowering varieties by **Bay / Cart / Can**, with tassel counts and pollen ratings.